Oak Hill Cemetery (Lawrence, Kansas)

 The Oak Hill Cemetery is a cemetery in Lawrence, Kansas.
 It was first constructed as a way for the people of Lawrence to remember those who were killed in Quantrill's Raid.
-Several prominent Kansans are buried there, including Charles L. Robinson, John P. Usher, and James H. Lane.
-It was built in 1866.
+Several prominent Kansans are buried there, including Charles L. Robinson, John P. Usher, Lucy Hobbs Taylor, James H. Lane, and the grandparents of Langston Hughes—Charles and Mary Langston.
+It was started in 1866.